arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 ---
 If you apply the practices of TDD relying on Property-based Tests rather than on Example-based ones, what you get is *Property-driven Development* (PDD).

-I claim that PDD is more correct, safer and faster than the example-based TDD.
+I claim that PDD leads to a more correct, safer and faster development experience than the example-based TDD.
 I will argument my bold statement through the implementation of a classical, simple coding kata.

 ## The Prime Factors Kata

-I'm using the [ThePrimeFactorsKata][the-prime-factor-kata], a little exercise that Bob Martin is being using since 2005 to demo TDD.
+I'm using the [ThePrimeFactorsKata][the-prime-factor-kata], a little exercise that Bob Martin has been employing since 2005 to demo TDD.
 We will first follow the classical approach, mirroring what Bob Martin does; then we will repeat the same using PBT, commenting on the differences.

 The requirement is:

-> Write a function that takes an integer and returns the collection of its prime factors;
+> Write a function that takes an integer and returns the collection of its prime factors;<br/>
+>
-> Factors of a number are integers that, when multiplied together, result in the original number.
+> Factors of a number are integers that,<br/>
+> when multiplied together, result in the original number.
+>
 > A number is prime if it has no divisors other than 1 and itself

 Bob Martin solves it with few tests (from 7 to 10, depending on the session).
-You can watch him in action in the video [The Three Laws of TDD (Featuring Kotlin) - Bob Martin][the-three-laws-of-tdd].
+You can watch him in action in the video [The Three Laws of TDD (Featuring Kotlin)][the-three-laws-of-tdd].

 ## The classic TDD approach